Contraz/demosys-py/docs/source/opengl.rst

 In oder to draw something to the screen, we need a shader.
 There is no other way.

-Shader should ideally always be loaded from ``.glsl`` files residing in a shader directory in your effect or project global resource directory.
+Shader should ideally always be loaded from ``.glsl`` files located in a ``shaders`` directory in your effect or project global resource directory.
 Shaders have to be written in a single file were the different shader types are separated using preprocessors.

+..
+Note:: We wish to support loading shaders in other common formats such as separate files for each shader type.
+Feel free to make a pull request or create an issue on github.

 Like textures they are loaded in the effect using the ``get_shader`` method in the initializer.